elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ### Configuration properties

-The component registry entry properties are defined as follows.
+The component catalog entry properties are defined as follows.
 The string in the headings below, which is enclosed in parentheses, denotes the CLI option name.

 ##### Name (display_name)

-A user-friendly name for the registry entry.
-Note that the registry entry name is not displayed in the palette.
+A user-friendly name for the catalog entry.
+Note that the catalog entry name is not displayed in the palette.
 This property is required.

 Example: `data load components`

 ##### N/A (name)

-The canonical name for this registry entry.
+The canonical name for this catalog entry.
 A value is generated from `Name` if no value is provided.

 Example: `data_load_components`

 ##### Description (description)

-A description for the registry entry.
+A description for the catalog entry.

 Example: `Load data from external data sources`

 ##### Category (categories)

 In the pipeline editor palette components are grouped into categories to make them more easily accessible.
-If no category is provided, the components defined by this registry entry are added to the palette under `no category`.
+If no category is provided, the components defined by this catalog entry are added to the palette under `no category`.
 A limit of 18 characters or fewer is enforced for each category.

 Examples (CLI):

 - `['load data from db']`
 - `['train model','pytorch']`

-##### Runtime type (runtime_type)
+##### Runtime (runtime)

-The runtime type that supports the component(s).
-Valid values are the set of configured runtime types that appear in the dropdown (UI) or help-text (CLI).
+The runtime environment that supports the component(s).
+Valid values are the set of configured runtimes that appear in the dropdown (UI) or help-text (CLI).
 This property is required.

 Examples: